jelly-dev/stocks-analysis/README.md

 # stocks-analysis
 ## Overview
 - The goal of this project is to use VBA to analyze stock data from 2017 and 2018 in an effort to help a client's parents diversify their portfolio.
+An existing code was refactored in order to evaluate efficiency between the two.

 ## Results
-- Using images and examples of your code, compare the stock performance between 2017 and 2018
+- The data for 2017 shows all stocks had a positive return, with the exception of TERP with -7.2%

 ![2017 Stock Analysis](Resources/allStocks2017.png "2017 Stock Analysis")

+- The data for 2018 shows ENPH and RUN outperforming the rest with 81.9% and 84% respectively.
 ![2018 Stock Analysis](Resources/allStocks2018.png "2018 Stock Analysis")

-- and the execution times of the original script and the refactored script.
+- The refactored code

 ![original runtime 2017](Resources/og2017.png "original runtime 2017")
 ![original runtime 2018](Resources/og2018.png "original runtime 2018")